lxndrvn/python-4th-tw-mentors-life-oop-overload_mentors_life/specifications/story.md

 knowledge_level (student)

-csak mentorra jellemző:
+only mentors:
 soft_skills

-energy level kezdoérték
+energy level starting point
-hangulat kezdőérték
+hapiness level starting point
-knowledge level kezdőérték
+knowledge level starting point is_hungry nicotine_tolerance
-is_hungry
-nicotine_tolerance

-MENTOR LEFIZETÉSE
+BRIBERY MENTOR

-ENERGIA PM
+ENERGIA - PM
-HANGULAT PM
+HAPINESS - PM
-befolyásolja az éhség, a nikotin,
-TUDÁS P
+hunger, nicotine
+KNOWLEDGE
 bfa, classes, mentoring, pair programming
-NIKOTIN PM
+NICOTINE - PM
-szünet
+break
-SOFTSKILLS M
+SOFTSKILLS - M

-PÉLDA
+EXAMPLE

     First we start with the counting the students, if the energy level is low, the mentors tells us to do some gym exercises.
     Than the education starts, and we would make a project.